Rocket-Shaped Payload Carriers

 Important Notice: All ExploraLabs are subject to inspection.

-Originally code named TARA2 (Transpherical Aircraft Research Apparatus), ExploraLab was modeled after the SpaceUnited logo by staffer Kartik Ghorakavi.
-Prototype version 2.0 was improved upon by Kristijan Pepic and rendered by Dragan Beljan and version 3.0, the first version made available to the public, was engineered a title=”Staff” href=”http://spaceunited.org/staff/”>Tyler Anderson, an intern for the organization.
+Originally code named TARA2 (Transpherical Aircraft Research Apparatus), the ExploraLab design was modeled after the SpaceUnited logo by staffer Kartik Ghorakavi.
+Prototype version 2.0 was improved upon by Kristijan Pepic and rendered by Dragan Beljan and version 3.0, the first version made available to the public, was engineered by Tyler Anderson SpaceUnited’s CAD Designer.

-No ExploraLab would be compete without JP Aerospace (JPA), a 30 year old independent space program that’s focused on developing, building, and flying low cost aerospace systems.
+The first ExploraLabs were launched be JP Aerospace (JPA), an independent for-profit space program that’s focused on developing, building, and flying low cost aerospace systems.

-The precursor to the ExploraLab, PongSat, was developed by JPA to allow students to send experiments to space in a ping-pong ball.
+JP Aerospace currently operates a PongSat program, developed to allow students to send experiments to space in a ping-pong ball.
 PongSats are collected and launched in bulk as secondary payloads on commercial high altitude balloons.
 Each launch is video recorded by on-board equipment and advanced tracking methods are utilized to ensure that each payload is returned to its owner.

 To date, JPA has received, launched, and returned 12,000 space faring experiments.
-We’re honored that JPA has agreed to fly each ExploraLab to the stratosphere of space and back.
+We were honored that JPA agreed to fly our first ExploraLabs to the stratosphere of space and back.

 Get Your ExploraLab